About This Journal

 The Maryland Journal of International Law (MJIL) has a long and prestigious history as a forum for scholarly discourse on a wide range of issues on international and comparative law.
 Established in 1976 as the International Trade Law Journal, it was known as the Maryland Journal of International Law & Trade from 1984 until 1999.
 It resumed publication in 2009 under its current title.

-The journal presents balanced coverage on a broad range of topics related to international and comparative law and welcomes contributions from experts in the field, including academicians, practitioners, and politicians.
-Articles and notes written by students are also accepted.
+The journal presents balanced coverage on a broad range of topics related to international and comparative law and welcomes contributions from experts in the field, including scholars, practitioners, journalists, and politicians.
+Student-written works are also accepted.

-Since 2009, the journal has published articles from annual Symposia on different aspects of international and/or comparative law.
+Since 2009, the Journal has published articles related to its annual Symposia on different aspects of international and/or comparative law.